 Read more ..

-For over 10 years at the University of Melbourne, we have hosted a Summer School for Aboriginal and Torres Strait Islander research students.
+For over 10 years, the University of Melbourne has hosted a Summer School for Aboriginal and Torres Strait Islander research students.
 Research higher degree students have come from all over Australia to take part in our highly-regarded one-week intensive program.